Introduction to Thermal Metal Spraying

 Compressed air is used to project the molten metal onto the prepared substrate.

-Arc spray creates considerable energy which in turn produces high temperatures and potentially higher adhesion values.
+Arc spray creates considerable energy, which in turn produces high temperatures and potentially higher adhesion values.

 Arc Spray Process